Our basis for sustainability

 - Better mapping of financial risks arising from climate change, climate regulation, waste of resources, environmental degradation and social problems in investment and financing decisions.

-- Greater transparency and long-term orientation of financial and real economic activities and decisions.
+- Higher transparency and long-term orientation of financial and real economic activities and decisions

 One of the measures under the Sustainable Finance Package is the proposal to introduce a standardised classification system, or what is known as taxonomy.
 Since 2018, LHI has been looking at the importance of an upcoming EU taxonomy for asset management and institutional investors in detail as part of its corporate values and takes this into account in its investment decisions.